nrwl/nx/docs/shared/packages/eslint/enforce-module-boundaries.md

 ### Dependency constraints

 The `depConstraints` is an array of objects representing the constraints defined between source and target projects.
 A constraint must include `sourceTag` or `allSourceTags`.
-The constraints are applied with **AND** logical operation - for given `source` project the resulting constraints would be **all** that match its tags.
+The constraints are applied with **AND** logical operation - for a given `source` project the resulting constraints would be **all** that match its tags.

 | Property                 | Type            | Description                                                                        |
 | ------------------------ | --------------- | ---------------------------------------------------------------------------------- |